Horytnik/FruitsRecognition/README.md

 # Description
 In the project were used different types of photos, like groups of fruits, different landscapes and also no fruit detection.
 At the beginning photos were sorted into groups and augmented to have more samples which gaves around 150k of photos.
 Randomly selected 30k was used to train the model.
 Used model is sequential CNN model with kernel size [3,3] and relu as activation function.

-# Main parts od the model
+# Main parts od the CNN model
 * Conv2D - convolutional layer.
 It performs convolution which is a linear operation that involves the multiplication of a set of weights with the input.
 * MaxPooling2D - it is an operation which took maximum value from selected are which allows to downsample the picture.
 * Flatten - It transforms a two-dimensional matrix of features into a vector which can be connected to clasifier.